aws-cloudformation/aws-guard-rules-registry/README.md

 # AWS Guard Rules Registry

+AWS Guard Rules Registry is an open-source repository of AWS `cfn-guard` rule files and managed rule sets.

 ## TL;DR

 **You want to leverage the existing AWS Guard Registry rule sets currently available?** Read the [Using Guard Rules Registry Guide](./docs/USING_GUARD_RULES_REGISTRY.md) for information on how to integrate into your existing continuous integration and development processes.